The Australian Women's Weekly's Children's Birthday Cake Book is a stalwart in millions of Australian households.

 Yep, it's been 40 years of Rubber Ducky and Swimming Pool cakes!

-So why do Aussies love it so much?
+So why do Aussies love this book much?

 The Australian Women's Weekly Children's Birthday Cake Book first hit shelves in 1980 and now sits in more than a million homes around the country.

-Due to such a high demand for those nostalgic recipes It was re-released in 2011 because when they suddenly disappeared, Aussies were forced to trawl through eBay to find a second-hand copy.
+Due to such a high demand for those nostalgic recipes, the book was re-released in 2011, because when it suddenly disappeared, Aussies were forced to trawl through eBay to find a second-hand copy.

-In the meantime, here's 10 you'll no doubt remember from birthday parties past.
+In the meantime, here are 10 iconic cake recipes you'll no doubt remember from birthday parties past.